-• People with low socioeconomic status (SES).
-Individuals who have low levels of education and/or income are more likely to use tobacco.
-The smoking prevalence among adults who have an annual household income of less than 250 percent of the Federal Poverty Level (FPL) is 29 percent.
-The smoking prevalence for adults who have less than a high school education is 46 percent.
-The smoking prevalence among individuals insured by Medicaid is 32 percent.25

-• People with MH/SA diagnosis.
-Individuals who have a MH/SA diagnosis are more likely to use tobacco, and those who have severe mental health conditions are likely to smoke more heavily.26 In Vermont, the smoking prevalence is 27 percent among adults who report depression,27 38 percent among adults who use marijuana, and 23 percent among those who binge drink.28
+- Vermonters of low socioeconomic status (SES).
+Individuals with low levels of education and/or income are more likely to use tobacco.
+The smoking prevalence among adults with an annual household income of less than 250% of the Federal Poverty Level is 29%.
+The smoking prevalence for adults with less than a high school education is 46%.
+The smoking prevalence among individuals insured by Medicaid is 32%.25 - Vermonters with MH/SA diagnosis.
+Individuals with a MH/SA diagnosis are more likely to use tobacco, and those with severe mental health conditions are likely to smoke more heavily.26 In Vermont, the smoking prevalence is 27% among adults that report depression.27 38% among adults.

-Vermont Smoking Prevalence by Population
+vermont Smoking Prevalence by Population

 Average Adult Prevalence 18% 4

 Adults w/income <250% FPL 29% 25

-Adults w/less than a high school education 46% 25
+Adults w/ less than a high school 46% 25

+education

 Adults insured by Medicaid 32% 25

-Adults w/depression 27 % 27
+Adults w/ depression 27% 27

 Adults who use marijuana 38% 28

 Adults who binge drink 23% 28

-Adults who are racial or ethnic minorities 27% 30
+Adults who are racial or ethnic 27% 30

+minorities

-Adults who are lesbian, gay, bisexual, transgender, or other sexual identity 26% 31
+Adults who are lesbian, gay, bisexual, 26% 31

+transgender, or other sexual identity

 Adults who are pregnant 17% 32

 High school youth 11% 34

-7

-- Racial and ethnic minorities.
-The proportion of racial and ethnic minorities in Vermont is relatively small, but growing.
-In 2014, they represented 6 percent of Vermonters.29 The prevalence of smoking among adults in this population is 27 percent, or about 7,000 Vermont adults.30 - LGBT population.
-In 2014, 5 percent of the Vermont's adult population identified as either lesbian, gay, bisexual, transgender (LGBT), or other sexual identity.
-More than half of LGBT are ages 18-44 (56 percent), and Vermont adults who are LGBT are also more likely to be a racial or ethnic minority, compared with non-LGBT adults (10 vs. 5 percent).
-Smoking prevalence among the Vermont adult LGBT population is 26 percent.31 - Women who are pregnant.
-Vermont has the second-highest smoking rate among pregnant women in the nation.
-During the three months before pregnancy, 30 percent of women who delivered a live birth in 2013 smoked cigarettes, 17 percent smoked in the last 3 months of pregnancy, and 19 percent smoked after delivery.32 - Youth.
+- adults that report depression,27 38% among adults who use marijuana and 23% among those who binge drink.28 - Racial and ethnic minorities The proportion of racial and ethnic minorities in Vermont is relatively small, but growing.
+In 2014, they represented 6% of Vermonters.29 The prevalence of smoking among adults in this population is 27%, or about 7,000 Vermont adults.30 - Vermonter LGBT population In 2014, 5% of the Vermont adult population identified as either lesbian, gay, bisexual, transgender, or other sexual identity (LGBT).
+More than half of LGBT are ages 18-44 (56%), and Vermont adults who are LGBT are also more likely to be a racial or ethnic minority, compared with non-LGBT adults (10% vs. 5%).
+Smoking prevalence among the Vermont adult LGBT population is 26%.31 - Vermont women who are pregnant.
+Vermont has the second highest smoking rate among pregnant women in the nation.
+During the 3 months before pregnancy, 30% of women who delivered a live birth in 2013 smoked cigarettes, 17% smoked in the last 3 months of pregnancy, and 19% smoked after delivery.32 - Vermont youth.
 Preventing tobacco use among youth is critical to ending the tobacco epidemic, reducing likelihood of use of other addictive substances, and decreasing future health care costs.
-Despite significant declines in tobacco use among youth in Vermont, if smoking in Vermont continues at the current rate, CDC estimates more than 10,000 of Vermonters currently younger than 18 years of age will die from smoking.
-Currently, the smoking prevalence is 11 percent among high school youth in Vermont and 2 percent among middle school youth in Vermont.
-There is disparity in smoking prevalence among youth across the state, with some school supervisory unions and districts experiencing much higher rates compared to the state average.
-In 2013, smoking rates among high school youth by supervisory union/school district ranged from 6 percent to 24 percent, with six supervisory unions having rates at or above 20 percent (2015 data by supervisory union/school district was not available at the time the state plan was developed).
+Despite significant declines in tobacco use among youth in Vermont, if smoking in Vermont continues at the current rate, CDC estimates more than 10,000 of Vermonters currently younger than 18 years of age are expected to die from smoking.33 Currently, the smoking prevalence is 11% among high school youth in Vermont and 2% among middle school youth in Vermont.34 There is disparity in smoking prevalence among youth across the state, with some school supervisory unions and school districts experiencing much higher rates compared to the state average.
+In 2013, smoking rates among high school youth by supervisory union/school district ranged from 6% to 24%, with six supervisory unions having rates at or above 20% (2015 data by supervisory union/school district was not available at the time the State Plan was developed).35

-Eliminating tobacco-related disparities across these population groups is a priority and crosscutting goal of the state plan.
-The strategies and activities in the state plan are intended to:
+Eliminating tobacco-related disparities across these population groups is a priority and crosscutting goal of the State Plan.
+The strategies and activities in the State Plan are intended to: